 Government workers will not strike Monday

-UNW president Todd Parsons at a February 5th news conference.
+UNW president Todd Parsons announces strike notice to the GNWT at a February 5th news conference.
 Emelie Peacock photo

 Unionized GNWT workers will not strike Monday, as both sides agree to be bound by a mediator’s recommendation.